-Light and fresh Tuna salad is a classic comfort food perfect for a quick and easy lunch.
-It’s ready in minutes!
+Light and fresh this Tuna Salad makes the ideal comfort food for a quick, delicious lunch.
+Ready in just 10 minutes!

-Tuna salad can be served as a sandwich or with crackers.
-For more yummy sandwiches try Deviled Egg Salad Sandwiches, Autumn Chicken Salad Sandwiches, and Copy Cat Chick-Fil-A Chicken Salad Sandwich.
+For more yummy sandwiches, you have to check out my Deviled Egg Salad Sandwiches, Autumn Chicken Salad Sandwiches, and Copy Cat Chick-Fil-A Chicken Salad Sandwich.

 How to Make Tuna Salad